Turkey skips deadline to release rights leader - ExBulletin

 A call by 10 Western countries last October – including the United States and major European powers – for Turkey to release Kavala sparked a diplomatic standoff that nearly saw Ankara expel its ambassadors.

-The German government stressed on Monday that it was closely following the case.
+The German government stressed on Monday that it was following the case closely.

 “We will turn our attention to the hearing in Istanbul with the many people who care about the protection of human rights in Europe,” the German government’s commissioner for human rights said in a statement tweeted by the media. embassy in Ankara.